Sociocultural Support Activities

 Inclusivity Initiatives Using Elevated Printing Technology

-Canon U.S.A. donates products and funds to Yellowstone Forever, the official nonprofit partner of the globally renowned Yellowstone National Park in the U.S.A. to support initiatives such as surveillance activities targeting endangered wildlife species.
+Canon U.S.A. donates products and funds to Yellowstone Forever, the official nonprofit partner of a globally renowned Yellowstone National Park in the U.S.A. to support initiatives such as surveillance activities targeting endangered wildlife species.

 Eyes on Yellowstone allows Yellowstone’s scientists and managers to break new ground in conservation, endangered species protection, and the application of cutting-edge science and technology to park wildlife and ecosystem management.
 The data collected from these projects have educated and inspired millions of people around the world.
 Eyes on Yellowstone helps enrich the visitor experience—real and virtual—and encourages the public to become more involved in national parks and, more broadly, environmental protection.